This article is part of a larger series on POS Systems.

 Lightspeed Restaurant is a cloud-based, all-in-one iPad restaurant POS system.
-With pricing starting at $59 per month, this system is incredibly affordable for independent restaurants.
-Lightspeed Restaurant has built-in tools for online ordering and reservations, inventory, loyalty, kitchen display system (KDS), and more.
-At the end of 2020, Lightspeed bought both ShopKeep and Upserve POS, so it will be fascinating to see how all three systems evolve in the year ahead.
+With a free trial and pricing starting at $39 per month, this system is incredibly affordable for independent restaurants.
+Lightspeed Restaurant has built-in tools for online ordering, inventory, loyalty, and kitchen display system (KDS), and even integrates with hotel property management software.

 What We Recommend Lightspeed Restaurant For

 Overall, the Lightspeed POS brand is consistently one of our overall top-ranked POS for small businesses.
 Lightspeed Restaurant is no different, as this iPad POS system is an excellent all-in-one solution with lots of room for customization.

 In particular, we recommend Lightspeed Restaurant for:

 - Quick service restaurants (QSRs): Lightspeed Restaurant consistently ranks on our top recommendations for quick service restaurant POS systems for its ease of use, ease of setup, and quick service supporting tools like speed ordering screens and KDS screens.